PERSONAL DEVELOPMENT GROUP

 How does it work?

 The Personal Development Group is a space where members are invited to express their immediate, here-and-now thoughts and feelings towards and about other members.
-If your reaction to this is “why would anyone subject themselves to such an environment?” you are not alone.
-In Group, members are encouraged to abandon many of the social norms of polite discourse.
-This is a place unlike anything you’ve ever experienced.
-Group members are asked to put into words any and all reactions they have including anger, sexual attraction, fear, hurt, and affection.
+They are encouraged to abandon many of the social norms of polite discourse and are asked to put into words any and all reactions they have including anger, sexual attraction, fear, hurt, and affection.
 As the group progresses, members learn to express their sentiments in a way that focuses on their own experience:

 “I feel frustrated and angry when